Knowledge Level: Intermediate

 Autumn means different things for different riders.
-For some, it heralds the end of the season and a transition into off-season training.
+For some, it heralds the end of their racing or sportive season and a transition into off-season training.
 Others, who race cyclo-cross or track, will just be starting.
 For all, the weather can be a challenge, often throwing all four seasons at you in one ride.
 Follow our tips to make this autumn your most successful yet.

 Have a break

-When you are ready to knuckle down again, your first priority should be testing for your Functional Threshold Heart Rate (FTHR) and/or Functional Threshold Power (FTP) and using the result to set accurate training zones.
-This is a key step in all of our training plans but, even if you’re not following one of them, accurate and personalised training zones are still essential for getting the most out of your autumn and winter training.
+When you are ready to knuckle down to training again, your first priority should be testing for your Functional Threshold Heart Rate (FTHR) and/or Functional Threshold Power (FTP) and then using the results to set accurate training zones.
+This is a key step in all of our training plans and is essential for getting the most out of your autumn and winter riding.

-Autumn riding is all about dealing with mixed conditions.
-One minute you can be riding in baking sun and the next in a freezing downpour.
-Layering and versatile clothing, such as arm/knee warmers and a gillet, are key to staying comfortable in changeable weather.
+On an autumn ride you can often get a dose of weather from both of the seasons either side of it.
+One minute you can be riding in the baking sun and the next in a freezing downpour.
+Flexible and versatile layers, such as arm/knee warmers and a gillet, are key to staying comfortable.

 Pin a number on

 If you’re still craving a competitive fix, you’ve plenty of options going into the autumn.
 Cyclo-cross and track leagues will just be getting started and there’s always the leg and lung searing option of a hill climb.

 With shorter days, the NHS recommend that all people take a Vitamin D supplement through the autumn and winter and this is even more important for cyclists.
 It’ll help to support immune function, bone health and help recovery from training.

 Your turbo isn’t just for the depths of winter.
 As the nights start to draw in or if you’re just short of time, it’s hard to beat a quality indoor trainer session.
 You can hit exactly the intensity you’ve planned, have no other road users to look out for and no opportunities for freewheeling.